-Cards leaving the player's hand are displayed in a manner that slides the moved card in or out of the hand, underneath the card to the right of it.
-A card which is dragged from the player's hand will realistically slide out of the correct position.
+Single cards added to the player's hand and single cards leaving the player's hand are displayed in a manner that slides the moved card in or out of the hand, underneath the card to the right of it.
+Unless automatic player hand sorting has been suppressed via the Player Preferences, a single discard or a card from the deck which is dragged to the player's hand will realistically slide into the correct position if it is dropped in the incorrect sorted location.